-Dr. Hoyer joined University of Colorado Health (UCHealth) Hematology and Oncology in Colorado Springs in 2008 and currently serves as the medical director of oncology.
+Dr. Hoyer joined UCHealth Hematology and Oncology in Colorado Springs in 2008 and currently serves as the medical director of oncology.
 He also has moderated Memorial’s Gastrointestinal Cancer Tumor Board for several years.
 He specializes in gastrointestinal cancers and lung cancer.

 Dr. Hoyer is board-certified in internal medicine, medical oncology and hematology.
-Dr. Hoyer received his medical degree from Georgetown University School of Medicine.
+He received his medical degree from Georgetown University School of Medicine.
 He went on to complete his residency in internal medicine and his fellowship in hematology and oncology at Mayo Graduate School of Medicine.

 Dr. Hoyer is dedicated to patient-centered care and he strongly believes in the value of comprehensive, multidisciplinary cancer treatment.
 Dr. Hoyer chose to join UCHealth’s program because of its team approach to cancer treatment, an approach in which highly trained cancer specialists work together to meet the individual needs of each patient.
 According to Dr. Hoyer, the partnership with other UCHealth locations and the University of Colorado Cancer Center gives patients access to more treatment options and clinical trials than ever before.